 It keeps us in step with how the Church Historical has treated this issue.

-With a nod to the fact that the early church fathers struggled to agree on exactly what baptism did (e.g., regeneration, giving of Spirit), and that likely during the time of Irenaeus, infant baptism became popularized, thus making unbaptized believers taking communion generally a moot point.
-1 It still stands that, amidst the different questions about baptism, the church was overwhelmingly united in practice of making Eucharist only available for those baptized.
+With a nod to the fact that the early church fathers struggled to agree on exactly what baptism did (e.g., regeneration, giving of Spirit), and that likely during the time of Irenaeus, infant baptism became popularized, thus making unbaptized believers taking communion generally a moot point.1 It still stands that, amidst the different questions about baptism, the church was overwhelmingly united in practice of making Eucharist only available for those baptized.
 The Didache, a first or second century document which is the earliest known written catechism for Christians, notes, “No one is to eat or drink of your eucharist except those who have baptized into the name of the Lord.”
-(9.5) I cite the Didache not as some water-tight authority on the sacraments (on the contrary, it contains other statements many would view as unorthodox), but to simply note that from Christianity’s nascent days, baptism necessarily preceded observing the Lord’s Supper.
+(9.5) I cite the Didache not as some water-tight authority on the sacraments,2 but to simply note that from Christianity’s nascent days, baptism necessarily preceded observing the Lord’s Supper.

 It is my privilege as a minister of Christ to invite all who are right with God and his church, through faith in the Lord Jesus, to come to the Lord’s Table.
 If you have received Christ and are resting upon him alone for salvation, as he is offered to you in the gospel, if you are a baptized and professing communicant member in good standing in a church that professes the gospel of God’s free grace in Jesus Christ, and if you live penitently and seek to walk in godliness before the Lord, then this Supper is for you, and I invite you in Christ’s name to eat the bread and drink the cup.